-Rent Fully Equipped and Well maintained yachts and sail the ionian sea
+Rent Fully Equipped and well maintained Family-owned yachts and sail the Ionian sea

 Minas Yachting - A Boutique Charter Company

 Before you charter a boat, make sure your navigation licenses or permits are valid in your navigation region by checking with Minas Yachting.
 The only countries that do not require a license to rent a sailboat or catamaran are France and Ireland.
 The base manager will want a nautical CV detailing your experience.
 All boats with a motor power greater than 6 horsepower, however, must have a valid license.

 If you require the services of a skipper, please notify Minas Yachting as soon as possible.
 All of the skippers we provide have been certified and have the required professional license.
 In general, they are fluent in English.
 If you have any particular requests for the skipper, please let us know as soon as possible.

 While you remain in command on board, the skipper is in charge of navigation and safety.
 Feel free to join him in the maneuvers; he’ll be glad to teach you the basics of navigating.

 The skipper sleeps on board, either in a separate cabin or in the common area, depending on the sleeping arrangements (saloon).
 Obviously, he, just like rest of your staff, must be included in your meals.

 Please note that the skipper is not responsible for cooking or dishwashing.
 A hostess (or a cook) can make meals, clean the saloon area, and your cabins upon request, and generally keep the boat neat.

 Following your reservation, the base manager will contact you to schedule your cruise.
 Remember to let us know when you’ll be arriving.
 To get to the boat, you may use a taxi or a minivan that is generally hired by the base (payment on site).